aspose-slides/Aspose.Slides-Documentation/net/getting-started/features-overview/_index.md

 |Animations|You get to apply animations on shapes|
 |Slide Shows|Aspose.Slides for .NET supports slide shows and slide transitions|
 ## **Formatting Features**
 With Aspose.Slides for .NET, you can format texts and shapes on slides in presentations.
-Go through the details below:
+Go through these details:

 |**Feature**|**Description**|
 | :- | :- |